fsprojects/FSharp.Formatting/docs/content/commandline.md

   * `--lineNumbers` -  Line number option, defaults to `true`.
   * `--references` -  Turn all indirect links into references, defaults to `false`.
   * `--fsieval` - Use the default FsiEvaluator, defaults to `false`.
-  * `--replacements` -  A whitespace separated list of string pairs as text replacement patterns for the format template file.
+  * `--parameters` -  A whitespace separated list of string pairs as text replacement patterns for the format template file.
   * `--includeSource` -  Include sourcecode in documentation, defaults to `false`.
   * `--help` -  Display the specific help message for `convert`.
   * `--waitForKey` -  Wait for key before exit.